Dearien History, Family Crest & Coats of Arms

 Early History of the Dearien family

 This web page shows only a small excerpt of our Dearien research.
-Another 103 words (7 lines of text) covering the years 1086, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Dearien History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1086, 1540, 1576, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Dearien History in all our PDF Extended History products and printed products wherever possible.

 Dearien Spelling Variations